instill-ai/console/README.md

 - NEXT_PUBLIC_API_VERSION=v1alpha
 ```

-9. You can now use `yarn dev` to run the local Next.js server if your VDP has been set up correctly, it should not have any error at the browser inspection window.
+9. You can now use `pnpm dev` to run the local Next.js server if your VDP has been set up correctly, it should not have any error at the browser inspection window.
-10. If you want to build a docker container you could use `yarn docker:app:develop`.
+10. If you want to build a docker container you could use `pnpm docker-compose-up`.

 # Available scripts

-- `yarn dev`: Set up the dev server for the Next.js app.
+- `pnpm dev`: Set up the dev server for the Next.js app.
-- `yarn build`: Build a standalone server of Next.js app.
+- `pnpm build`: Build a standalone server of Next.js app.
-- `yarn server`: Start a standalone server of the Next.js app you just built.
+- `pnpm server`: Start a standalone server of the Next.js app you just built.
-- `yarn docker:app:develop`: Build the docker image of the Next.js app.
+- `pnpm docker-compose-up`: Build the docker image of the Next.js app.
-- `yarn docker:prune-cache`: Prune all the cache you have (Be careful of this).
+- `pnpm docker:prune-cache`: Prune all the cache you have (Be careful of this).
-- `yarn lint`: Lint the codebase.
+- `pnpm lint`: Lint the codebase.
-- `yarn storybook`: Bring up the storybook server.
+- `pnpm storybook`: Bring up the storybook server.

 # Caveats